 Three hours lecture/discussion and one three-hour laboratory per week.
 An introduction to biological sciences.
-Covers ecological concepts, genetics, energetics, characterization of life and life forms with a focus on evolutionary adaptations of organisms to their environments.
+Covers ecological and evolutionary concepts, energetics, genetics, meiosis, speciation, and characterization of life and life forms with a focus on evolutionary adaptations of organisms to their environments.
 Includes an ecological and evolutionary survey of all biological kingdoms.
 This is an introductory course for science majors.
+Offered spring and fall semester.
 NS